 The decolonizing states of Asia told many stories—about the colonial trauma they endured and the violence that followed in the wake of independence.
 Seeking to build legitimacy at home, autocrats in the emergent Republics of Korea and China propagated their own stories with fervor.
 They spoke of sovereign, even civilizational, “recovery”—that is, the salvation of their divided nations from the fatal rise of communism and immoral vestiges of the Japanese empire.
 By the end of the 20th century, however, these founding narratives were deeply contested and threatened the very political orders that they once justified.
 How did these narratives become so disputed when they were treated as self-evident in the past?
 And what consequences did such revisionism have on nation-building in the afterlives of empire, war, and authoritarianism?

 I study this question through a paired historical comparison of postwar and postcolonial memory in two Asian democracies: South Korea and Taiwan.
 Both nations came to jettison important, yet different features of their founding stories.
 In South Korea, “One Korea” narratives remain surprisingly persistent, sustaining longing for unification with the North; meanwhile in Taiwan, narratives of “One China” have gradually atrophied into a social—and electoral—taboo.
 And though South Koreans recast pro-Japan narratives as at once collaborationist and authoritarian, placing constraints on deeper cooperation, many in Taiwan have opted over time to efface colonial grievances.
-How do we make sense of these narrative patterns?
+How do we make sense of these seemingly untenable narratives?

 Using primary sources collected over 12 months of archival research in Seoul and Daejeon (South Korea) and Taipei (Taiwan), and in-depth interviews of 40 “storytelling elites”—such as historians, civil society leaders, and journalists—I detail how newly empowered storytellers in South Korea and Taiwan challenged authoritarian rule by mobilizing postwar and postcolonial memory.
 Their revisionist efforts, in turn, helped reshape how South Korea and Taiwan came to narrate their national pasts.